José Fernández Montesinos: Works

 clearly related to the interests of Américo and the Centro de Estudios Históricos, that is, Lope, Renaissance humanism of Erasmus, and lexicography.
 However, in general, he took an interest all Spanish literature from Garcilaso to his cohorts of the Generation of 27.

-During the second period, from 1940-1946 onwards, while he continued studying the 16 and 17th century authors, he paid especial attention to the Spanish novels of the 19th century, including those of Benito Pérez Galdós.
+During the second period, from 1940 to 1946 onwards, while he continued studying the 16- and 17th-century authors, he paid especial attention to the Spanish novels of the 19th century, including those of Benito Pérez Galdós.